-where f(n) is a recruitment function describing the number of offspring that settle and survive in juvenile population of size n, g(n) is a function describing the number of adults that remain after harvesting given local density , R0is the intrinsic growth rate of the population (e.g., number of offspring per adult), k(x-y), is a dispersal kernel giving the probability of an offspring traveling from position y to position x.
+where f(n) is a recruitment function describing the number of offspring that settle and survive in juvenile population of size n, g(n) is a function describing the number of adults that remain after harvesting given local density n, R0is the intrinsic growth rate of the population (e.g., number of offspring per adult), k(x-y), is a dispersal kernel giving the probability of an offspring traveling from position y to position x.
 The model integrates over all reproduction that occurs within the suitable thermal habitat patch, where L is the length of the patch and c is the rate at which the patch shifts across space (the rate of climate velocity).
-In other words, the center of the patch at time t will be at location ct, and so the upper and lower bounds of the patch will be found at ct+ L2 and ct-L2.
+In other words, the center of the patch at time t will be at location ct, and so the upper and lower bounds of the patch will be found at ct+ L2 and ct-L2, respectively.

-Initially, we use gn=n-hn as our function, where h is the proportion of the population harvested.
-This model envisions that harvest removes a constant fraction from each location x, as could be expected even distribution of harvesters across space.
+Initially, we use gn=n-hn as our function for those surviving harvesting, where h is the proportion of the population harvested.
+This model envisions that harvest removes a constant fraction from each location x, as could be expected from an even distribution of harvesters across space.

 We also used a Beverton-Holt stock-recruitment function to describe the settlement and survival of offspring f(n) accounting for density dependent competition and mortality: